Dark-Knight-Rises/Logseq/pages/Blockchain.md

 - Coursera
 	- Transaction confirmation is independently performed by all miner nodes.
 True or False? {{cloze True}} #card
 	- The algorithm for consensus in the Bitcoin blockchain is called {{cloze Proof of Work}} protocol. #card
-	- Transaction 0 in every block in the bitcoin blockchain {{cloze is called the coinbase transaction, does not have any input UTXO and is for paying the miner fees.}}
+	- Transaction 0 in every block in the bitcoin blockchain {{cloze is called the coinbase transaction, does not have any input UTXO and is for paying the miner fees.}} #card